scalatheagorist/freeflowfeeds/README.md

 # FreeFlowFeeds

+*This project was initiated mainly for learning purposes.*

 Free Flow Feeds is an article scraper that gets a collection of articles in parallel from selected websites representing freedom, which you can access in an RSS feed.